European Travel & Exploration

 Nantes la Grise

 Nantes: GRAND-JOUAN Jules, 1899.
 First edition.
-A lovely copy of this beautiful production.
+A very nice copy of this beautiful production.
 Limited to 12 copies with a double printing of the coloured plates (ie. one in black and white, and one in colour).
 These 12 were initialled D-O and signed by the author.
 Our copy is F. In addition there were another 15 copies on China paper, and a large unsigned edition (500 copies).
 Original grey green paper covered folder with beautiful art nouveau designs in gilt and title in white.
 The original silk ties are lacking.
-There are splits to the edges of the paper cover, but still attractive.
+There are splits to the edges of the paper cover, and some staining to the back cover, but still attractive.
 Inside, the loose leaves are in excellent condition.
-To the inside board is the bookplate of the…
+The…

 (more)

 Nantes: GRAND-JOUAN Jules, 1899.
 First edition.
-A lovely copy of this beautiful production.
+A very nice copy of this beautiful production.
 Limited to 12 copies with a double printing of the coloured plates (ie. one in black and white, and one in colour).
 These 12 were initialled D-O and signed by the author.
 Our copy is F. In addition there were another 15 copies on China paper, and a large unsigned edition (500 copies).
 Original grey green paper covered folder with beautiful art nouveau designs in gilt and title in white.
 The original silk ties are lacking.
-There are splits to the edges of the paper cover, but still attractive.
+There are splits to the edges of the paper cover, and some staining to the back cover, but still attractive.
 Inside, the loose leaves are in excellent condition.
+The pages have light foxing, mainly to the edges, with a little more foxing to some pages.
 To the inside board is the bookplate of the author Bernard Roy*.
 Complete, with all of the eight coloured paper duplicates, and the six colour plates.
 We also have the lovely double page market scene with coloured highlights.
 This beautiful and original Book on Nantes was the first illustrated by Grand-Jouan, known for his notable collaborations in "l'Assiette au Beurre" among others (and his relationship with Isadora Duncan).
 37cm x 28cm.

 *Bernard Roy was the author of novels and short stories including Jean des Vieilles Lunes, Fanny ou l'esprit du large (Prix des Vikings 1934), Les Cloches de Nantes, historical essays including Jacques Cassard, corsaire de Nantes, documentary works including Une capitale de l'indinage, Nantes and Les Grandes heures de Nantes et de Saint-Nazaire 1939-1945 or Nantes, une porte sur l'Europe.

 .
 Première édition.
-Un bel exemplaire de cette belle production.
+Un très bel exemplaire de cette belle production.
 Limitée à 12 exemplaires avec une double impression des planches en couleur (c'est-à-dire une en noir et blanc et une en couleur).
 Ces 12 exemplaires ont été paraphés D-O et signés par l'auteur.
 Notre exemplaire est F. En outre, il y a eu 15 autres exemplaires sur papier de Chine, et une grande édition non signée (500 exemplaires).
 Chemise d'origine recouverte de papier gris vert avec de beaux motifs art nouveau dorés et le titre en blanc.
 Les attaches en soie d'origine sont manquantes.
-Les bords de la couverture en papier sont fendus, mais restent attrayants.
+Les bords de la couverture en papier sont fendus et le dos de la couverture est taché, mais l'ouvrage reste attrayant.
 A l'intérieur, les feuilles volantes sont en excellent état.
-L'ex-libris de l'auteur Bernard Roy* se trouve à l'intérieur de la couverture.
+Les pages présentent de légères rousseurs, principalement sur les bords, avec un peu plus de rousseurs sur certaines pages.
+L'intérieur de la couverture porte l'ex-libris de l'auteur Bernard Roy*.
 Complet, avec les huit duplicatas en papier de couleur et les six planches en couleur.
-Nous avons également la belle double page sur la scène du marché avec les rehauts de couleur.
+Nous avons également la belle double page sur la scène du marché avec des rehauts de couleur.
 Ce beau livre original sur Nantes fut le premier illustré par Grand-Jouan, connu pour ses collaborations notables à "l'Assiette au Beurre" entre autres (et sa relation avec Isadora Duncan).
 37cm x 28cm.

 *Bernard Roy est l'auteur de romans et de nouvelles dont Jean des Vieilles Lunes, Fanny ou l'esprit du large (Prix des Vikings 1934), Les Cloches de Nantes, d'essais historiques dont Jacques Cassard, corsaire de Nantes, d'ouvrages documentaires dont Une capitale de l'indinage, Nantes et Les Grandes heures de Nantes et de Saint-Nazaire 1939-1945 ou Nantes, une porte sur l'Europe.